cachapa/sql_crdt/sql_crdt/README.md

-Dart implementation of Conflict-free Replicated Data Types (CRDTs) using a SQL database as storage.
+Dart implementation of Conflict-free Replicated Data Types (CRDTs) using SQL databases.
 This project is a continuation of the [crdt](https://github.com/cachapa/crdt) package and may depend on it in the future.

 `sql_crdt` is based on the learnings from [Libra](https://libra-app.eu), [StoryArk](https://storyark.eu) and [tudo](https://github.com/cachapa/crdt).